Anger: the tip of the iceberg

 Issues with anger is one of the main reasons children are referred to therapy.

-Angry feelings are attention grabbing - they often necessarily require and often receive immediate response but this may only offer the child temporary release as the underlying emotions remain unmet.
-A lot of anger is caused by a build up of frustration at communication and if these other feelings remain unvoiced the cycle will simply start again.
+Angry feelings are attention-grabbing - they often necessarily require and often receive an immediate response but this may only offer the child temporary release as the underlying emotions remain unmet.
+A lot of anger is caused by a build-up of frustration at communication and if these other feelings remain unvoiced the cycle will simply start again.

 It is only when the angry response is calmed in this way that work on the rest of the iceberg can truly begin.